zhengya01/models/PaddleNLP/Research/DuReader-Robust-BASELINE/README.md

 For more details about the dataset, please refer to this [paper](None).

-# Dureader$_{\rm robust}$ Baseline System
+# DuReader<sub>robust</sub> Baseline System
-In this repository, we release the baseline system for Dureader$_{\rm robust}$ dataset.
+In this repository, we release the baseline system for DuReader<sub>robust</sub> dataset.
 The baseline system is based on [Ernie 1.0](https://arxiv.org/abs/1904.09223), and is implemented with [PaddlePaddle](https://www.paddlepaddle.org.cn/) framework.
 To run the baseline system, please follow the instructions below.

 ## Environment Requirements
 The baseline system has been tested on